Chemistry / Chemistry (Professional Practice) MSc

 NTU is one of the most employment-focused universities.
 Increasingly, employers want to recruit graduates who have real-world work experience.
 That’s why all of our courses, across every subject area, offer you a work experience opportunity.
 Our experts help build and support your future with a range of career programmes and events.

-On this course you have the opportunity to take a year’s placement after you have completed your taught modules (nine months).
+In this course, you have the opportunity to take a year’s placement after you have completed your taught modules (nine months).
 If you take a placement the course will be two years full-time.

 The school of Science and Technology will work closely with you to help find a placement and strengthen your CV and interview techniques.
 You'll be supported and assessed throughout your placement year and will write a reflective report and diary at the end of your placement.
 When you successfully complete your placement and submit your placement report, you will be eligible to receive an additional award of a Postgraduate Diploma in Professional Practice.